smblott-github/podrecast/README.md

 PodRecast
 =========

-PodRecast podcast aggregator for post-processing then re-publishing podcasts
+PodRecast -- a podcast aggregator for post-processing then re-publishing podcasts

 ## Why?

 For me, two reasons:

 - Podcast loudness varies substantially across feeds.
-Some are can be too load, some too quiet.
-And probably you don't want to have to fiddle with the volume for each new podcast.
+Some can be too load, some too quiet.
+And I don't want to have to fiddle with the volume for each new podcast.
 [MP3Gain](http://mp3gain.sourceforge.net/) can be used to balance the loudness of MP3 files, making all podcasts sound equally loud.